Geek-MD/SmartHomeBot/README.md

 git clone https://github.com/Geek-MD/SmartHomeBot.git
 ```

-Edit ***config.json*** and add your bot Telegram token, id number of allowed and admin users, id number of bot owner, chat_id used by your bot and you're done.
+Edit ***config.json*** and add your bot Telegram token, id number of allowed and admin users, id number of bot owner, chat id used by your bot, bot id and you're done.
 Now run with

 ```
 python smarthomebot.py